AST SpaceMobile Inc. (ASTS) is ready for next Episode as it posted an annual sales of 12,410 K

 AST SpaceMobile Inc. (ASTS) Performance Highlights and Predictions

 In its latest quarterly report, released on 12/30/2021, the company reported earnings of -$0.06 per share, which was $0.1 higher than the consensus estimate of $0.26.
 In terms of return on equity, this company recorded -19.55% in contrast with 50.0% return on Investment (trailing twelve months).
-This company achieved a net margin of -152.95 while generating a return on equity of -14.83.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of 0 per share during the current fiscal year.

 AST SpaceMobile Inc. (NASDAQ: ASTS) Trading Performance Indicators